This project is evolved from AddressBook-Level3.

 Challenges Faced: Implementing the statistics command required adapting AB3’s structure to dynamically calculate and display counts of guests and vendors.

-command that calculates and returns the total counts of guests and vendors.
+Effort Required: We developed a new stats command that calculates and returns the total counts of guests and vendors.

-command offers users a quick overview of the total number of guests and vendors, providing planners with valuable insights at a glance.
+Achievements: The stats command offers users a quick overview of the total number of guests and vendors, providing planners with valuable insights at a glance.